Jdaniel98/Jdaniel98/README.md

 - 👋 Hi, I’m @Jdaniel98
 - 👀 I’m interested in learning Python, javascript and CSS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Html, CSS and Javascript
-- 💞️ I’m looking to collaborate on projects related to python, CSS and javascript
+- 💞️ I’m looking to collaborate on projects related to Html, CSS and javascript
 - 📫 How to reach me:  d_aniel_O on Twitter

 <!---